Drug Pricing Reforms and Value-Based Pricing: Future and Current Implications for Drug Companies

 Originally published on August 3, 2020 in Health Law360

-Tom Bulleit is a partner, and Scott Falin and Elana Bengualid are associates, in the Health Care practice at Ropes & Gray, LLP.
+Tom Bulleit is a partner and Elana Bengualid is an associate in the Health Care practice at Ropes & Gray, LLP.
 Along with partner Deborah Gardner and counsel Peter Holman, Tom and Scott serve on the steering committee of the firm’s Drug Pricing working group.

 This article is the first in a series to examine how the current wave of drug pricing reforms may affect drug companies’ business operations and, in particular, their compliance with existing federal price reporting and pricing requirements.
 It will examine the current bevy of federal administrative and legislative proposals in the context of existing federal law governing drug prices, with the aim of identifying the future and current effects that such proposals may hold for the drug industry.
 The second article will address the implications of state drug pricing initiatives, and the third article will explore enforcement of federal pricing requirements.